oracle/terraform-provider-oci/website/docs/r/datascience_model_deployment.html.markdown

 	* `deployment_type` - The type of the model deployment.
 	* `environment_configuration_details` - The configuration to carry the environment details thats used in Model Deployment creation
 		* `cmd` - The container image run [CMD](https://docs.docker.com/engine/reference/builder/#cmd) as a list of strings.
 Use `CMD` as arguments to the `ENTRYPOINT` or the only command to run in the absence of an `ENTRYPOINT`.
 The combined size of `CMD` and `ENTRYPOINT` must be less than 2048 bytes.
+		* `custom_http_endpoints` - List of custom inference HTTP endpoints configured on the model deployment instance for inferencing.
+			* `endpoint_uri_suffix` - The suffix part of the endpoint that will be allowed for invocation.
+			* `http_methods` - List of HTTP methods acceptable by the URI.
 		* `default_environment_variables` - Service injected Environment variables set for the web server container and can not be set or modified by user.
 		* `entrypoint` - The container image run [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) as a list of strings.
 Accept the `CMD` as extra arguments.
 The combined size of `CMD` and `ENTRYPOINT` must be less than 2048 bytes.
 More information on how `CMD` and `ENTRYPOINT` interact are [here](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact).
 		* `environment_configuration_type` - The environment configuration type